langchain4j/langchain4j/docs/docs/integrations/embedding-stores/elasticsearch.md

 > See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/connecting.html) on how to create a RestClient instance.

 Then you can create the embedding store.
-It uses the kNN query implementation by default.
+It uses the approximate kNN query implementation by default.

 ```java
 ElasticsearchEmbeddingStore store = ElasticsearchEmbeddingStore.builder()